Bhodrolok/rupantar/README.md

     │       └── example_blog.md
     └──static/  <-- Directory to store static content eg: CSS, images, etc.
     │   └── demo.css
-    ├── public/   <-- Directory to store generated static files.
+    ├── public/   <-- Directory to store the generated static site.
     └── templates/  <-- Directory to store Jinja2 layouts for the pages.
+        ├── home_template.html.jinja
-        ├── home_template.html
+        ├── note_template.html.jinja
-        ├── note_template.html
+        ├── your_custom_template.html.jinja
-        └── feed_template.xml
+        └── feed_template.xml.jinja

 ```

-Rupantar itself is developed with a "src layout" so as to follow a more standardized and organized way of managing everything.
+Rupantar itself is developed with a "src layout" structure so as to follow a more modern, standardized, and organized way of managing everything.
 To read more about that, click <a href="#readme-top">here</a>.

-A :construction: roadmap of this Python project can be found [here](https://github.com/users/Bhodrolok/projects/3).
+A :construction: features roadmap of this Python project can be found [here](https://github.com/users/Bhodrolok/projects/3).

 <p align="right">(<a href="#readme-top">back to top :arrow_up: </a>)</p>